MrWyss/mrwyss.github.io/_posts/2023-04-15-tip-15-convert-video-to-gif.md

 ffmpeg -i "your.mp4" -i temp_palette.png -filter_complex "[0:v][1:v] paletteuse" "your.gif"
 ```

+> Converting videos to animated gif's works best with small videos with little color changes
+{: .prompt-info }

 ### Batch file

 While that approach works for single use, I wanted a more automated solution.
 I recalled that dropping a file onto a batch file would pass the file path as a parameter.
 My idea was to create a batch file that could accept dropped mp4 files and generate an animated gif using the above commands in the same directory.

-This is what I came up with: (Note: ffmpeg.exe must be in the same directory as the batch file).
+This is what I came up with:

 ```batch
 @echo off